Why Choose USF

 Institutes & Centers

 How to Apply

-The Master's in Sport Management Program starts each January and July at the San Francisco campus and every July at the Los Angeles Area location in Orange, California.
+The Master's in Sport Management Program starts each January and July at the San Francisco campus and every July at the Southern California location in Orange, California.
 As admission is competitive, candidates should exercise great care when preparing their application to The Master's Program.

 deadline for January admission

 deadline for July admission